shihyuntang/igrins_rv/README.md

 ``IGRINS RV`` is now under intense development. \
 If you wish to join the internal review and testing, please contact us (asa.stahl@rice.edu or sytang@lowell.edu).

-News:\
+News:
-**2021/01/29: `IGRINS RV` v0.9.6-beta.1 public beta is ready for JOSS review!!**\
+* **2021/01/29: `IGRINS RV` v0.9.6-beta.1 public beta is ready for JOSS review!!\
------------->  update the ability to process IGRINS data at Gemini South\
+(update the ability to process IGRINS data at Gemini South)**
-2020/12/05: `IGRINS RV` v0.9.5-beta.1 public beta is under internal review and testing!!\
+* 2020/12/05: `IGRINS RV` v0.9.5-beta.1 public beta is under internal review and testing!!\
------------->  update with moding the flux suppression effect\
+(update with modeling the flux suppression effect)
-2020/08/04: `IGRINS RV` v0.9-beta.1 public beta is under internal review and testing!!\
+* 2020/08/04: `IGRINS RV` v0.9-beta.1 public beta is under internal review and testing!!
-2020/06/23: `IGRINS RV` v0.85 is under internal review.. will come to public soon!!
+* 2020/06/23: `IGRINS RV` v0.85 is under internal review.. will come to public soon!!

 ***
 Visit the [GitHub wiki page](https://github.com/shihyuntang/igrins_rv/wiki) for detailed documentation and tutorials.